 Grades of "D" and "F" are normally reported to the Student Affairs Committee, the adviser, and student at midterm to identify and help students encountering academic difficulty.
 They are not recorded on the student transcript.
 Students receiving midterm grades should discuss approaches for improvement with their instructors, their advisers, or a dean in the Office of Advising & Co-Curricular Programs.

-Academic Probation and Academic Warning
+2. Academic Warning

-Required Withdrawal for Academic Reasons
+4. Required to Withdraw for Academic Reasons

 Disciplinary Suspension